Green Fins Certified Membership

 You can find each country’s team profile on the Find a Member page.

 Are you a marine tourism operator without access to a Green Fins assessor?
-Fear not!
-You can still join the Green Fins network as a Digital Member.

 How much does it cost?

-Green Fins is a not for profit initiative and operational costs are subsidised by national funds and grants.
+Green Fins is a not-for-profit initiative, and operational costs are subsidised by national funds and grants.
 Certified Members are encouraged to pay what they can to support Green Fins efforts around the world – the contribution amount starts at $0 and is kept confidential.
 You will also need to cover the cost of up to two assessors for at least one diving or snorkelling excursion (with real guests present) per year, including travel and accommodation costs as necessary.

 How does it work?